 In situations like this, when the Bayes factor computation is biased, data-averaged posterior tends to be the most sensitive check.
 However, for other problems in Bayes factor computation, like incorrect variance or more subtle issues, testing binary prediction calibration tends to be the most sensitive.
 Default SBC is less sensitive in the sense that it typically requires more simulations to signal a problem than binary prediction calibration checks, but more sensitive in the sense that some problems won’t manifest with data-averaged posterior or binary prediction calibration, but will (with enough simulation and good test quantities) be detected by SBC.

-Tsukamura and Okada (2024) have noted that many published Stan models do not include proper normalization for bounded parameters and all of those models could thus produce incorrect Bayes factors if used with bridgesampling, so this is a compuational problem one can expect to actually see in the wild.
+Tsukamura and Okada (2024) have noted that many published Stan models do not include proper normalization for bounded parameters and all of those models could thus produce incorrect Bayes factors if used with bridgesampling, so this is a computational problem one can expect to actually see in the wild.

 Correct model